OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

-Every staker deploys her own Gateway composer contract, because the messagebus nonce in gateway locks a single message per staker - and the Gateway contract address is the `staker` for the gateway contract.
+Every staker deploys her own Gateway composer contract, because the messagebus nonce in gateway locks a single message per staker - and the Gateway Composer (GC) address is the `staker` for the gateway contract.
 A Gateway composer can be (re-)used for multiple gateways in parallel.

 #### Assumptions: